 'Skachok' was a Soviet strategic offensive, more formally known as the 'Voroshilov Offensive Operation' within the 'Voronezh-Kharkov Strategic Offensive Operation', by General Leytenant Filipp I. Golikov’s Voronezh Front across the Don river as the third stage, after the 'Uran' and 'Malyi Saturn' (part of the 'Stalingrad Strategic Offensive Operation' and the 'Middle Don Offensive Operation') undertakings of the great Soviet counter-offensive which led to the destruction of Generalfeldmarschall Friedrich Paulus’s 6th Army at Stalingrad (12 January/3 March 1943).

-The Axis opposition to ‘Skachok’ (often but wrongly translated as ‘Gallop’ rather than 'Hurdle') was found by Generaloberst Hans von Salmuth’s 2nd Army and Altábornagy Gusztáv Jány’s Hungarian 2nd Army of Generalfeldmarschall Maximilian Reichsfreiherr von Weichs’s Heeresgruppe ‘B’.
+The Axis opposition to 'Skachok', which is often but wrongly translated as 'Gallop' rather than 'Hurdle', was found by Generaloberst Hans von Salmuth’s 2nd Army and Altábornagy Gusztáv Jány’s Hungarian 2nd Army of Generalfeldmarschall Maximilian Reichsfreiherr von Weichs’s Heeresgruppe 'B'.